zeek/broker/doc/stores.rst

 *master* or a *clone*.
 A master is authoritative for the store, whereas a clone represents a local cache that is connected to the master.
 A clone cannot exist without a master.
 Only the master can perform mutating operations on the store, which it pushes out to all its clones.
-A clone has a full copy of the data for faster access, but sends any modifying operations to its master first.
+A clone has a full copy of the data in memory for faster access, but sends any modifying operations to its master first.
 Only when the master propagates back the change, the result of the operation becomes visible at the clone.

 It is possible to attach one or more data stores to an endpoint, but each store must have a unique master name.
 For example, two peers cannot both have a